kaltura/DeveloperPortalDocs/documentation/Mobile-Video-Player-SDKs/v3_iOS_Casting.md

 </center>

 </br>
 ## Airplay

 This article describes the steps required for adding support for the AirPlay functionality on iOS devices.
 AirPlay (developed by Apple Inc.) enables wireless streaming of audio, video, photos and more between devices.

 ### Add the AirPlay Functionality

-1 .
-Enable the Audio, Airplay and Picture in the Picture background mode.
+1. Enable the Audio, Airplay, and Picture in the Picture background mode.
-2 .
-In Xcode 8, select a target, and then under Capabilities > Background Modes, enable "Audio, Airplay and Picture in Picture".
+2. In Xcode 8, select a target, and then under Capabilities > Background Modes, enable **Audio, Airplay and Picture in Picture**.

 ![AirPlay Functionality](./v3-images/iOS/EnableAirPlay.png)

-3 .
-Import MediaPlayer, and then create an MPVolumeView and add it to your view as follows:
+3. Import MediaPlayer, create an `MPVolumeView`, and then add it to your view as follows:

->swift
+> swift

 ```swift
 let airPlayBtn = MPVolumeView(frame: CGRect(x: 0, y: 0, width: 44, height: 44))